 In addition, insurance may not be available or continue to be available at economically acceptable premiums and therefore require a form of self-insurance.
 Yancoal established a wholly owned captive insurance company in 2022 that retained some risk during the financial year.
-Over time and subject to Chinese regulatory approvals, the Company seeks to build up additional risk capital within its captive insurance company to help off-set future reductions in external insurance coverage and therefore external risk transfer, major losses could adversely affect the future financial performance of the Company.
+Over time and subject to Chinese regulatory approvals, the Company seeks to build up additional risk capital within its captive insurance company to help off-set future reductions in external insurance capacity.
+However, in the absence of external insurance coverage and therefore external risk transfer, major losses could adversely affect the future financial performance of the Company.